Respiratory Acidosis Medication

 Class Summary

 Inflammation plays a significant role in the pathogenesis of asthma.
-While the inflammatory pathway mediators differ, inflammation is also important in the pathogenesis of COPD.
-Thus, glucocorticosteroids are used to temper the inflammation in these diseases.
+Although the inflammatory pathway mediators differ, inflammation is also important in the pathogenesis of COPD.
+Accordingly, glucocorticosteroids are used to temper the inflammation in these diseases.

-The inhaled glucocorticosteroids (budesonide, fluticasone, mometasone) provide a direct route of administration of these medications to the airways.
-They are only minimally absorbed systemically and thus have fewer adverse side effects than do systemic glucocorticosteroids.
-These agents improve airflow in asthmatic patients by reducing inflammation and, in the long-term, preventing airway remodeling.
+The inhaled glucocorticoids (budesonide, fluticasone, and mometasone) have a direct route to the airways.
+They are only minimally absorbed systemically and thus have fewer adverse side effects than systemic glucocorticoids do.
+Inhaled glucocorticoids improve airflow in asthmatic patients by reducing inflammation and, in the long-term, preventing airway remodeling.
 These medications are less effective in COPD patients.
-These medications also may slow the rate of progression in patients with COPD.
+They may slow the rate of progression in patients with COPD.

-The use of systemic glucocorticoid steroids (methylprednisolone, prednisone, prednisolone) in the treatment of acute exacerbations of asthma is highly efficacious.
-They are also widely accepted and recommended in the treatment COPD exacerbations.
-The adverse effect profile must be weighed against the potential benefits for long-term use of these medications.
+The systemic glucocorticoids (methylprednisolone, prednisone, and prednisolone) are highly efficacious in the treatment of acute exacerbations of asthma.
+They are also widely accepted and recommended in the treatment of COPD exacerbations.
+For long-term use of these medications, the adverse effect profile must be weighed against the potential benefits.

 Budesonide inhaled (Pulmicort Flexhaler, Pulmicort Respules)

 Budesonide reduces inflammation in airways by inhibiting multiple types of inflammatory cells and decreasing the production of cytokines and other mediators involved in bronchospasm.
-This agent is available as Pulmicort Flexhaler, powder for inhalation (90 mcg/actuation and 180 mcg/actuation; each actuation delivers 80 mcg and 160 mcg, respectively) or Pulmicort Respules.
+This agent is available as Pulmicort Flexhaler powder for inhalation (90 µg/actuation and 180 µg/actuation; each actuation delivers 80 µg and 160 µg, respectively) or Pulmicort Respules.

 Fluticasone may decrease the number and activity of inflammatory cells, in turn decreasing airway hyperresponsiveness.
 It also has vasoconstrictive activity.